ProductDock/rbc-library-ui/README.md

 The module `mock service worker` (https://github.com/mswjs/msw) is configured and allows us to mock specific fetch requests used in `rbc-library-ui`.
 To activate it for local development you have to enable the environment variable `REACT_APP_MSW_MOCKING_ENABLED`.
-The configuration of specific fetch request mocks have to be registered in `msw/handlers.ts`.
+The configuration of specific fetch request mocks is structured in `msw/handlers.ts`.